oss-slu/LRDA_Documentation/blog/Where's Religion Desktop/CreateANote/CreateANotePage/NoteEditor.md

 - **Event Handlers:**
   - The component includes multiple handlers such as `handleTitleChange`, `handleDeleteNote`, etc., to manage user interactions and propagate changes to the state.

+  ### Interconnectivity

+- **Linked with**:
+  - `TagManager`: Manages tags for the current note being edited.
+  - `TimePicker`: Selects the time for the note.
+  - `VideoComponent`: Manages video attachments for the note.

+- **Data Flow**:
+  - Exchanges note data like tags, time, and video information with `TagManager`, `TimePicker`, and `VideoComponent` respectively, demonstrating a bidirectional flow where changes in these components update the note's content.

+- **Event Handling**:
+  - Updates from `TagManager`, `TimePicker`, and `VideoComponent` directly influence the note's content state in `NoteEditor`, ensuring all changes are synchronized and stored correctly.

 ### CSS and Styling